 If your furnace isn’t working, have your ServiceMark HVAC technician check that the pilot light is on or that thermocouple or thermopile sensor isn’t malfunctioning.

-The burner flames will circulate the warmth through the metal heat exchanger tubes to heat up the surrounding air and vent combustion gases out of your home safely.
+A furnace works by circulating heat energy from the burners to the metal heat exchanger tubes.
+The heat exchanger is designed to heat up the surrounding air and vent combustion gases.
 Together with the gas valve and thermocouple, the heat exchanger makes up the heat source of your furnace.